djknox/djknox.github.io/_drafts/laracon-online-2020-recap.md

 Matt and Jose both work at Tighten and shared their preferences for configuring a local development environment, which involves a combination of [Laravel Valet](https://laravel.com/docs/7.x/valet) and [Docker](https://www.docker.com/why-docker).
 Valet is not particularly suited for managing certain dependencies like MySQL, Redis, Postgres, etc., so Docker can be great for filling in those gaps.

 To help with some of the complexity of installing and managing dependencies with Docker, Tighten developed [Takeout](https://github.com/tightenco/takeout) and made it available to the community.
-It is intended to be used with the Valet + Docker environment, so it could be a great tool to pull in to your projects if you use the same setup.
+It is intended to be used with the Valet + Docker environment, so it could be a great tool to pull in to your projects if you use that configuration.
 Be sure to install Docker first, and then install Takeout with `composer global require tightenco/takeout`.

 Some examples of `takeout` commands: